kdw2060/bose-soundtouch-alt-interface/README.md

 - the ability to store more than 6 radio presets*
 - the ability to use the speakers as an intercom

-_* Since starting this project Bose has updated its app and now also supports saving more radio favourites, but it takes more time to access and use that function than in my small one page app._
+_* Since starting this project Bose has updated its app and now also supports saving more radio favourites, but it takes more time to access and use that function there than in my small one page app._

 ## Installation and configuration